Lucile Eleanor St. Hoyme: Later life

 Even after her retirement in September 1982, St. Hoyme remained active at the National Museum of Natural History as an emeritus Curator and continued to pursue her research related to comparative skeletal anatomy.
 After retirement, St. Hoyme created an inventory of the anthropometric instruments that were used and housed in the National Museum of Natural History, Department of Anthropology, many of which are early prototypes and the only examples of these early instruments in the United States.

 St. Hoyme cared for many cats in her home, and when one of these cats died, she donated the body to the Department of Vertebrate Zoology at the Natural Museum of Natural History to be skeletonized and added to the museum collection.
 Utilizing the anatomical evidence of these domesticated cats, St. Hoyme began to conduct research related to feline comparative anatomy between wild and domesticated cats and studied sexual dimorphism between different domestic varieties in the Smithsonian's Vertebrate Zoology Department.
 For example, the zoological collection records recognize her donation of a Felis catus specimen on October 30, 1978, to the National Museum of Natural History.

 Later in life, St. Hoyme experienced health problems, including a colon resection, metabolic imbalances from ovarian tumors, and adult onset diabetes.
 Unfortunately, St. Hoyme's health problems prevented the completion of her research on comparative cat morphology.
 St. Hoyme died on November 15, 2001, at the Heartland Health Care Center in Hyattsville, Maryland, at the age of 77 after several strokes resulting from diabetic complications.
 After her death, a memorial serve was held at her lifelong church, the Wallace Presbyterian Church, on December 9, 2001 [8].
 St. Hoyme did not leave any immediate survivors.

 Lucile St. Hoyme has a biographical file in the Smithsonian Institution Archives.
 As a staff member in the Anthropology Department at the Natural Museum of Natural History, there are also records related to Lucile St. Hoyme's fieldwork and travel in the Anthropology Department records at the National Anthropological Archives.
 The National Anthropological Archives also houses a recorded conversation between Lucile St. Hoyme and Frank Spencer in December 1975 from Spencer's time conducting research for his doctorate at the museum.
-The National Anthropological Archives houses photographs taken by St. Hoyme at the Congress of the Czechoslovakian Anthropological Society in August and September 1969.
+The National Anthropological Archives houses photographs taken by St. Hoyme at the Congress of the Czechoslovak Anthropological Society in August and September 1969.